julien-arino/math-of-data-science/slides/MATH2740-slides-03-setting-things-up-for-the-course.md

 In short: `Python` is more CS, `R` is more Stats/Math

-Both are good languages for data science, I just prefer `R`
+Both are good languages for data science

 In this course, assignments will need to use `R`